-In October 2006, the Company issued 2,000,000 shares of restricted stock to the Company's principal and controlling shareholder under the 2000 Plan as consideration for providing an indemnification to the Company's surety provider (see Note 15).
+In October 2006, the Company issued 2,000,000 shares of restricted stock to the Company's principal and controlling shareholder under the 2000 Plan as consideration for providing an indemnification to the Company's surety provider (see Note 16).
 The shares vested entirely upon the date three years from the date of grant.
 The stock was issued when the fair value was estimated to be \$3.41 per share.
-The Company recorded an expense of \$2,273,333, \$1,856,036 and \$0 in 2008, 2009 and 2010, respectively, related to this award.
+The Company recorded an expense of \$1,856,036 in 2009 related to this award.
+No expense was recorded for the years ended December 31, 2010 and 2011.
 This award vested in full in October 2009.
-The Company recorded excess tax benefits of \$2,077,128 related to the vesting of these shares in the accompanying consolidated statements of changes in stockholders' equity in 2009.